 There’s nothing wrong with any of those approaches.
 However, be careful not to insert a passive-aggressive tone that guilts the recipient.

-Upbeat, positive language is a better game plan.
+Upbeat, positive language is a better game plan for customer retention.
 Emphasize the relationship you already established and underscore the importance of every customer to the business.

 Here’s a peek at how Bare Minerals goes about the win-back email.